pwittchen/learning-docker/README.md

 - `whalesay` - hello world sample with cowsay and fortune script from tutorial
 - `ubuntujava` - ubuntu container with java and related tools

-You can use `Makefile` located in each directory to build, run and clean (remove) Docker image defined in `Dockerfile`.
+You can use `Makefile` located in each directory to build, run and clean (remove) Docker image defined in `Dockerfile`:
+- `make build` creates container
+- `make run` runs container
+- `make clean` removes container
+- `make list` lists all containers

 References
 ----------